Ankermgmt/ankermake-m5-protocol/documentation/install-from-docker.md

 3. Take said ```login.json``` file and store it in a location your docker instance will be able to access it from.

-4. Now follow either the Docker Compose Instructions below.
+4. Now follow the Docker Compose Instructions below.

 ### Native Linux